alnxi/unix/python/utils/README.md

 ## License

-Part of the UnifiedTransformer project.
-See main project LICENSE for details.
+Part of the project.
+See the main LICENSE for details.